corbitt799/SENATIA_2025_Projects/README.md

 This repository contains setup details and useful links for our 2025 projects.

-Please DO NOT try to work ahead of the class.
+Please DO NOT try to work ahead of class.
 We will reference sections of this site when appropriate.

 ---